Bay View’s Education Program

 Bay View instructors, welcome to your resource page!
 Here you will find information and forms to assist you in teaching classes at the Bay View Association.
 To teach a class, please complete the Faculty Contract and email to the Education Director at education@bayviewassociation.org.
 The Director will contact you with any scheduling conflicts.

-Education Director, Julia Healy
+Education Director, Lori Bolone

 231-439-9243 (Summer Office Line) • education@bayviewassociation.org